All Day, Ernest Verrett & Anjali Deshmukh/Street Works/MJN

 The “original” of the curtain tells the story of time as we know it, in the form of a glittering curtain made of over 12,000 glass and stone beads mapping global surface temperatures in comparison to the average from 1890-present.
 In 2025, a second curtain made of 12,000 beads weaves in the story of wealth inequality over the same time period, thanks to the amazing help of Stella Muti from the World Inequality Database.
 From the inside and outside, “front” and “back,” time moves in different directions.

-Read down below for what we've learned beading hundreds of data strands.
+Read here for what we've learned beading hundreds of data strands.

 This work is not finished without the audience.
 Interspersed throughout are camouflaged words, sequenced in vertical and horizontal poems that participants use throughout the day to add to the installation, and make a bead bracelet to take with them.
 No word is repeated.
 (Ask us if you want to know what the poems were!)